seclab-ucr/SyzDescribe/README.md

     // the version of the kernel, used for debug info }
 ```
+The generated syscall descriptions are `syz_describe_*.txt`, which can directly used in syzkaller based on [doc](https://github.com/google/syzkaller/blob/master/docs/syscall_descriptions.md).

 ## Linked LLVM Bitcode for Linux Kernel
 refer to `https://github.com/ZHYfeng/Generate_Linux_Kernel_Bitcode/tree/master/v5.12`